 Please review Grinnell’s consumer information website for information on rights and responsibilities of students, graduation rates, annual security report, and other useful material.

 The Office of Financial Aid generally communicates electronically with students, beginning as early as the point of application.
-It is the student’s responsibility to monitor the email account(s) and respond, if necessary, in a timely manner.
+It is the student’s responsibility to monitor email account(s) and respond, if necessary, in a timely manner.
 If you wish to receive paper communications, you must notify us in writing.

 Grinnell College uses an online system to allow students to view award letters and required documents.
-Applicants view this information through the Admission Applicant portal.
+Applicants for admission view this information through the Admission Applicant portal.
 For admitted, deposited and current students, this information will be accessed via the online financial aid office.
 Login credentials are provided upon admission.